Brazilian painter Totonho

 Totonho’s paintings reflect his strong love and sensibility for the environment.
 His subjects and technique are hardly traditional, and his paintings defy classification.

-Totonho is a self-taught artist whose meticulous paintings show both the beauty of the rain forests and the depressing devastation of the planet.
-His technique and subjects are hardly traditional and his work defies classification.
-There lies the essence of his success, which includes exhibitions many countries like Brazil, Portugal, France, Spain, Great-Britain, Belgium, Switzerland, Germany, The Netherlands, Canada and the US.
+His meticulous work show both the beauty of the jungle and the devastation of the planet.
+With his unique colors and extraordinary reflections, he captures the mysterious Brazilian landscape in an inimitable way.
+There lies the essence of his worldwide success, with expositions in Brazil, Portugal, France, Spain, Great Britain, Belgium, Switzerland, Italy, Germany, The Netherlands, Canada and the USA.

 American composer Robert Irving III was inspired by Totonho’s paintings writing Sketches of Brazil in 2009.
 Totonho was invited to participate at the Forum d’Avignon in France in 2011 and 2012.
 And the international Brazilian jazz-ensemble Who’s the Bossa? showed his paintings on stage in The Netherlands in 2016.
 Totonho resides and works in Brazil, Portugal and The Netherlands.